hesbornO/printf/README.md

 ## _printf
-_printf will produce output accrding to a format.
+_printf will produce output according to a format.
 **Prototype:** _printf(const char *, ...);
 ## Requirements
 * All files will be compled on Ubuntu 14.04 LTS
 * Programs and functions will be compiled with gcc 4.8.4 using flags -Wall -Werror -Wextra and -pedantic
 * All files should end in a new line
-* Code should use the Betty style
+* Code should use the [Betty](https://github.com/holbertonschool/Betty/wiki) style
-* You are not allowed to use global variables
+* Global variables are not allowed
 * No more than 5 functions per file
-* A README.md file, at the root of the project is mandatory
 * main.c are shown as examples and files can be used to test your functions
-* The prototypes of all your functions should be included in your header file called holberton.h
+* The prototypes of all functions should be included in the header file called holberton.h
-* Don't forget to push your header file
-* All your header files should be include guarded
+* All header files should be include guarded
 * Authorized functions and macros:
   * write (man 2 write)
   * malloc (man 3 malloc)